-Our paternity testing works by comparing a child’s DNA profile with that of an alleged father (and ideally the mother as well).
+Our paternity testing works by comparing a child’s DNA profile with that of an alleged father (and often the mother as well).
 Because a child inherits half of his or her DNA from each biological parent, such a comparison reveals whether the child may have inherited DNA from the alleged father who is being tested.
 We prefer to have a sample taken from the mother of a child, but we can test without this.

 Peace of Mind tests are done purely for your own information.
-For this reason, we will send out a kit to an address of your choice for you to collect the cheek swab samples at a time convenient to you.
+For this reason we will send out a kit to an address of your choice for you to collect the swab samples at a time convenient to you.
 You can then post them back to our laboratory for the required analysis and we will email out a report which will confirm the likelihood of paternity.

 What type of paternity test should I use?

-If you need a test for your own knowledge of whether or not an alleged father is the true biological father of the child, then you can order a peace of mind testing kit, so you can take the sample yourself at your own convenience in your home and send it off to our laboratory for analysis.
-This test is extremely accurate, but it cannot be used for legal reasons because the sample has not been taken by someone impartial.
+If you need a test for your own knowledge of whether or not an alleged father is the true biological father of the child, then you can order a piece of mind testing kit, so you can take the sample yourself at your own convenience in your home and send it off to our laboratory for analysis.
+This test is still extremely accurate, but it cannot be used for legal reasons because the sample has not been taken by someone impartial.
 If you need to use the test in legal proceedings, such as in court or for the Child Support Agency, then you will need a legal paternity test, which we can also provide.
-For certain legal cases, you may require the involvement of a GP to take the sample to be admissible as proof of paternity.
+For certain legal cases you may require the involvement of a GP to take the sample to be admissible as proof of paternity.

 What is the difference between a peace of mind test and a court approved paternity test?

-A ‘court-approved test’ is a test that can be used as proof of paternity in legal cases.
+A ‘court approved test’ is a test that can be used as proof of paternity in legal cases.
 The difference here is that the sample will have been collected by a third party, who can certify that the person who is required to be tested is definitely the person who is actually being tested and that all the required procedures are followed during the sample collection process.
 The analysis process and results are not necessarily any more accurate than those of a peace of mind test, but it does reduce the possibility of foul-play – such as tampering and bogus sample donations (the wrong person’s sample being used due to a fraudulent submission).